jenninglim/recursion-schemes-in-DSL/Report/report.md

 we have parameterised this type in terms of its subexpression, this is called the _pattern functor_ which is almost identical to the original `Expr`.
 However, `ExprF` is not quite equivalent, we need to somehow arbitrarily nest `ExprF` in the definition.
-We will use the Y combinator to do this.
+We will use the fix point combinator to do this.

 ### Fix points of functors

 In lambda calculus, it is not possible to refer to the function definition in its body; there is no feature for (explicit) recursion.
 However,
 by using Y combinator,
-we can replicate a recursive function.
+we can replicate recursive behaviour.
 It is, by definition, a higher-order function that takes a non-recursive function that satisfies the following:

 $$Y f = f (y  f) \forall f$$